marvinirwin/replay-policy/terms_of_service.md

 ## 2. Description of Service

-Replay is an app which allows you to store your footage, search through it and export clips of it.
+Replay is an app that enables users to upload their footage, have it indexed through transcription and action recognition, and export it as clips to social media platforms or as standalone video files.

 ## 3. User Accounts